 Sunglasses: Make sure your eyes are protected with quality sunglasses with UV protection.

 Scarf: Scarves are the perfect accessory for adding warmth and a touch of color and personality to an otherwise neutral outfit.
 Pick scarves in your preferred colors and patterns.
-I love these easy-to-wear infinity scarves.

 For individual countries, please refer to the corresponding packing list for Europe including advice directly from locals found here: TFG’s Europe Packing Lists.